ML4SE2022/group7/README.md

 # CodeXGLUE - Code Search (WebQueryTest)

-The modified project for testing relevance of the source code and natural language description from [CodeXGLUE](https://github.com/microsoft/CodeXGLUE) competition.
+The modified project for testing the relevance of the source code and natural language description from [CodeXGLUE](https://github.com/microsoft/CodeXGLUE) competition.
-Original code available in the separate [GitHub repository](https://github.com/microsoft/CodeXGLUE/tree/main/Text-Code/NL-code-search-WebQuery).
+The original code is available in a separate [GitHub repository](https://github.com/microsoft/CodeXGLUE/tree/main/Text-Code/NL-code-search-WebQuery).

 ## Prerequisites